ZWZfriso/monero/README.md

 - Sarang Noether, Ph.D.: [sarang@getmonero.org](mailto:sarang@getmonero.org) or [sarang.noether@protonmail.com](mailto:sarang.noether@protonmail.com); [research repository](https://github.com/SarangNoether/research-lab)
 - Surae Noether (Brandon Goodell), Ph.D.: [surae@getmonero.org](mailto:surae@getmonero.org) or [surae.noether@protonmail.com](mailto:surae.noether@protonmail.com); [research repository](https://github.com/b-g-goodell/research-lab)

-## Announcements
+## Announcements 声明

 - You can subscribe to an [announcement listserv](https://lists.getmonero.org) to get critical announcements from the Monero core team.
 The announcement list can be very helpful for knowing when software updates are needed.

-## Translations
+## Translations 译文
 The CLI wallet is available in different languages.
-If you want to help translate it, see our self-hosted localization platform, Weblate, on [translate.getmonero.org]( https://translate.getmonero.org/projects/monero/cli-wallet/).
+If you want to help translate it, see our self-hosted localization platform, Weblate, on [translate.getmonero.org]( https://translate.getmonero.org/projects/monero/cli-wallet/) （中文未完善）.
 Every translation *must* be uploaded on the platform, pull requests directly editing the code in this repository will be closed.
 If you need help with Weblate, you can find a guide with screenshots [here](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md).
 &nbsp;

 If you need help/support/info about translations, contact the localization workgroup.
 You can find the complete list of contacts on the repository of the workgroup: [monero-translations](https://github.com/monero-ecosystem/monero-translations#contacts).